Neovim from scratch with Lazy.nvim

 .
 What it means is lazy is looking for plugins in plugins

-directory we defined which is currently empty.
+directory we defined which currently is empty.

-Its time for us to throw our favorite plugins in the folder.
+It's time for us to throw our favorite plugins in the folder.

 Let's see how we can install plugins with lazy.